Links to Pictures on this Site

 The Duke and Duchess' coats of arms probably occupied the two irregularly shaped openings at the tops of the main side divisions of the west window, but are now elsewhere.
 High up in the clerestory glass on the south side of the quire you can see Richard's arms with boar supporters - remember to bring binoculars!
 A fragment of the arms of Anne Neville, Duchess of Gloucester, with the remains of two white bear supporters to the shield is in the window to the right of the Henry VII window, along with many other fragments of medieval glass.

-In the tracery lights can be seen the shield of Edward V when he was Earl of March.
+In the tracery lights can be seen the shield of Richard Duke of York.

-You can read a bit about the priory in an article in one of our branch magazines.
+You can read about both priories in an article in Dickon Independent our branch magazine.

 Martley (Worcestershire)